Nathan Sykes (rugby league): Representative career

 Sykes won caps for England, playing against France in 1999, and against Wales in 2001.
-He represented Yorkshire whilst at Castleford Tigers playing as an interchange/substitute, i.e. number 16, in the 18-22 defeat by Lancashire at Central Park, Wigan on Friday 14 June 2002.
+He represented Yorkshire whilst at Castleford Tigers playing as an interchange/substitute, in the 18–22 defeat by Lancashire at Central Park, Wigan on Friday 14 June 2002.

 Club career

 Sykes played for Moldgreen ARLFC before playing professionally for the Castleford Tigers in the Super League.
 Sykes made his debut for Castleford Tigers in 1991, and then played for Castleford for fourteen seasons.
 Nathan Sykes made his debut for Featherstone Rovers on Sunday 13 February 2005.